 Horizontal time base, also called the horizontal scale, refers to the time of each grid in the horizontal direction of the screen.
 It is usually expressed in s/div.
-For MHO2024, its range of the horizontal time base is from 2 ns/div to 500 s /div; for MHO2034, its range of the horizontal time base is from 1 ns to 500 s/div.
+The range of the horizontal time base is from 200 ps/div to 500 s/div.

-While you change the horizontal time base, the displayed waveforms of all channels are expanded or compressed (refer to Horizontal Expansion) horizontally relative to the current selected horizontal reference baseline.
-The horizontal time base at the upper-left corner of the screen will be changed accordingly, as shown in the figure below.
+While you change the horizontal time base, the displayed waveforms of all channels are expanded or compressed horizontally relative to the selected time reference

+(Horizontal Expansion).
+The horizontal time base in the horizontal time base label ("H" icon) will change accordingly, as shown in the figure below.